filipoalefosio/Tech-Exercise/README.md

 ##### Verify npm version:
 npm -v # Should print "10.9.2".

+### Playwright will need to be installed to be able to run the tests

+npm init playwright@latest

+### You will also need faker installed to be able to use the module (run command below)

+npm i @faker-js/faker

 ### Run tests (note: ensure you're in the ui_tests folder to run the tests)